Siemens to cut wind and solar power jobs - report

-FRANKFURT, Sept 19 Siemens will cut jobs at its wind and solar power units as well as in its new Infrastructures and Cities business as part of a drive to cut costs in a weakening economy, a German magazine said.
+FRANKFURT Siemens (SIEGn.DE) will cut jobs at its wind and solar power units as well as in its new Infrastructures and Cities business as part of a drive to cut costs in a weakening economy, a German magazine said.

 Monthly Manager Magazin reported on Wednesday, citing no sources, that the bulk of job cuts at Siemens would likely be in management and administrative functions.